rwkopcke/Deposit_Insurance/README.md

 The automatic failure version of the workbook draws a set of random bank failures in Alternative II simulations each time the model runs.
 The manual failure version of the workbook draws a set of random bank failures in Alternative II simulations only when user chooses to do so.
 This last version allows users to isolate the effects of changing policy parameters from the effects of changing the identities of the banks that fail and the timing of their failures.
 The manual failure II version is “rescaled” to total deposits, rather than insured deposits.
 The target ratio for the fund’s assets (the maximum ratio) is a proportion of total deposits.
+This version also contains minor alterations in the input sheets, the code, and the output sheets.